Our SEN Coodinator is Carly Perry - Strategic Lead for SEND

 Who can I contact for further information?

-If you wish to discuss your child’s educational needs or are unhappy about something regarding the support your child is receiving please contact Mrs Fox, Miss Cooksley, Headteacher or Mr Panton, Chair of Governors.
+If you wish to discuss your child’s educational needs or are unhappy about something regarding the support your child is receiving please contact Mrs Perry, Miss Cooksley, Headteacher or Mr Panton, Chair of Governors.

 What specialist services and expertise can be accessed by our school?